mbuhot/ecto_job/README.md

 config :ecto_job, :poll_interval, 15_000
 ```

-You can disable the log messages sent when a job completes.
-The default is that they are enabled.
+You can control whether logs are on or off and the log level.
+The default is true and info.

 ```
-config :ecto_job, :disable_logging, true
+config :ecto_job, log: true,
+                  log_level: :debug
 ```

 ## How it works